sergivalverde/sergivalverde_/README.md

 - When necessary, I answer chat requests in least that 4 hours.
 - I will accept a call and a 1:1 meeting most anytime given at least 24 hours notice.

-# [](#how-to-work-with-me)How to work with me

--   My [Strengths Finders Themes](https://www.gallup.com/cliftonstrengths/en/253715/34-cliftonstrengths-themes.aspx) are Focus, Relator, Discipline, Learner and Arranger.